cosmos/sdk-tutorials/nameservice/tutorial/22-build-run.md

 nsd gentx --name jack <or your key_name>
 ```

+> Note: There is not a need to specify an amount as by default it will set the minimum.

 After you have generated a genesis transaction, you will have to input the genTx into the genesis file, so that your nameservice chain is aware of the validators.
 To do so, run:

 `nsd collect-gentxs`